 Christmas Village in Philadelphia

-Christmas Village returns to LOVE park in 2019 for its 11th anniversary.
-Its a Christmas season must visit!
+Christmas Village returns to LOVE park in 2021 for its 13th anniversary.
+It’s a Christmas season must visit!
 This year visit the traditional German market, Christmas decorations, live music and more.
 See Santa, enjoy children’s activities and shop and eat at 80 different vendors.
 Admission is free, with food, drink and shopping pay as you go.

 On top of the great shopping and dining experiences, Philadelphia’s Christmas Village visitors will enjoy the glorious Christmas Tree in Dilwort Park, St. Nikolaus Day, story time Mondays, theme days and weekends, a carousel, and other surprises!
 Dogs welcome too!